Academic Planning Guide

 Advanced Programs

-BASE, Portland Community College, Oregon Institute of Technology, Missouri S&T partners, and the Advanced Placement Program are all committed to encouraging participation in advanced programs by a variety of students.
+BASE, Oregon Tech, Western Oregon University, Portland Community College and the Advanced Placement Program are all committed to encouraging participation in advanced programs by all students.
 The courses are designed with a diversity of students in mind.
-Any student who is curious and willing to accept significant academic challenges should consider taking one of these courses.
-Students planning to pursue advanced programs should discuss their options with their counselor and teachers.
+Any student who is curious and willing to accept academic challenges should consider taking one of these courses.
+Students planning to pursue advanced programs should discuss their options with their counselor.
 Students should carefully consider the number of advanced classes they request against their extracurricular activities and other responsibilities outside of school.

 Advanced Placement Program